RocketChat/rocketchat.github.io/legal/code-of-conduct.md

 The main objective of the rocket.chat community spaces is bringing people together to discuss and experience Rocket.Chat - our awesome communication platform.
 This Code of Conduct is mainly written in mind for Open.rocket.chat, but in its spirit will be applied to other Rocket.Chat community spaces as well.

 When new visitors enter a channel, you should acknowledge their arrival especially if you're engaged in social chit-chat / passing time.
-Failure to do so is likely to result in them leaving the channel feeling unsupported.
+Failure to do so is likely to result in them leaving the channel feeling unwelcome.

 You should try to minimize the chances of conflict by being open-minded and accepting of others.
 Understand that we each have a unique set of values, and we are all entitled to our own opinions.